-Crenicichla lenticulata definitely fits the bill.
-It is one of the largest species in its family and has a boisterous personality that allows it to stand up to larger fish.
+The pike cichlid (Crenicichla lenticulata) definitely fits the bill.
+It is one of the largest species in the cichlid family and has a boisterous personality that allows it to stand up to larger fish.

 We will outline everything you need to know about caring for this species, including ways to keep their aggression levels down.

 |Color Form:||Brown with spots and stripes|

 |Size:||Up to 15 inches|

 C. lenticulata is a species in the Cichlidae family.
 More specifically, it is one of the 93 recognized species of Pike Cichlid in the world.
 Due to their size, C. lenticulata are a member of the Lugubris group, which contains the biggest members of the genus.

 Pike Cichlids are found in tropical and subtropical rivers in South America.
 C. lenticulata are primarily found in the Rio Negro, but populations are present across the Amazon Basin.

 These fish are large and hardy, which helps them to survive for up to 10 years.
 They could live for even longer depending on the individual and the quality of care.